I’m sorry, what? Five days of rain in Madrid? …. “It never rains in Madrid.”

 Rainy day = excuse to shop.
 (Or is that just me…..)
-Madrid has fantastic shopping streets housing bargain brands from Pull and Bear and Bershka to international powerhouses Zara and H&M. But, instead of trudging through the rain down Gran Vía, seek shelter in one of Madrid’s many indoor malls.
-Some of Madrid’s malls are complicated to get to and for most you need a car.
-Here are a few that are easily accessible by metro:
+Madrid has fantastic shopping streets, housing Spanish bargain brands from Pull and Bear and Bershka to international powerhouses Zara and H&M. But, instead of trudging through the rain down Gran Vía, seek shelter in one of Madrid’s many indoor malls.
+Some of Madrid’s malls are complicated to get to and for most you need a car, but here are a few that are easily accessible by metro:

 Centro Commercial Príncipe Pío (lines 6 & 10)